chromeos/chromeos.dev/pages/en/posts/dgapi-2-migration.md

 ---
 title: 'Digital Goods API 1.0 to 2.0 Migration Guide'
-metadesc: Digital Goods API 2.0 is coming in M96.
+metadesc: Digital Goods API 2.0 is coming in Chrome 96.
 Make sure you update your app to ensure it continues to work.
 tags:
   - product news
   - web